A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Numerical results and analysis

 The core numerical codes for implementation of the method given by equations~\eqref{eq:nnunknown}--\eqref{eq:nnrhs} are given in appendices~\ref{app:regsto}--\ref{app:resprob}.
 The full code (approximately 1000 lines) used to produce the results in this report is available from github at \url{https://github.com/djsmithbham/NearestStokeslets}.
-The quadrature weights are taken as an (unspecified) constant, i.e.\ \(A[q]=A_0\), which is then absorbed into the \(g_i[n]\).
+The quadrature weights are absorbed into the \(g_i[n]\) and so are never calculated explicitly.

-For numerical testing we will denote the maximum grid spacing (i.e.\ maximum distance of a grid point to its nearest-neighbour) by \(h_f\) for the force grid and \(h_q\) for the quadrature grid:
+For numerical testing we will denote the maximum discretisation spacing (i.e.\ maximum distance of a point to its nearest-neighbour) by \(h_f\) for the force points and \(h_q\) for the quadrature points:

 This parameter may be computed for a given discretisation as described in appendix~\ref{app:calcdiscr_h}.